jsga/WorldCovr_BI_public/README.md

 1. Clone or download the repository `git clone https://github.com/jsga/WorldCovr_BI_public .`
 2. Place the provided csv files in folder `data/`
 3. Make sure your terminal is located in the main folder of the app
-4. Create a Python3 virtualenv `virtualenv -p python3 venv`
+4. Create a Python3 virtualenv `virtualenv -p python3 .venv`
-5. Activate the virtualenv `source venv/bin/activate`
+5. Activate the virtualenv `source .venv/bin/activate`
 6. Install the requirements `pip install -r requirements.txt`
 7. Run the app: `python3 app.py`
 8. Open your browser and visit [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
 Enjoy!